ZhaoJ9014/High-Performance-Face-Recognition/src/ResNet/CASIA_WEB_FACE.PyTorch/README.md

 This repo introduces how to train ResNet models on CASIA_WEB_FACE with Softmax Loss & Center loss and validate the models on LFW using PyTorch.

-Since this repo has included many useful information & tricks in PyTorch, e.g., build your own data loader, random sampling for reducing class imbalance issue, on-the-fly data aumentation, define/train/finetune your model with pre-trained weights and newly added layers, weight initialization, multi-task learning (multiple loss function optimization), feature extraction, evaluation, etc., with this repo as an example, you can alternatively train and test any models on any datasets for the tasks of classification and recognition.
+Since this repo has included many useful information & tricks in PyTorch, *e.g.*, build your own data loader, random sampling for reducing class imbalance issue, on-the-fly data aumentation, define/train/finetune your model with pre-trained weights and newly added layers, weight initialization, multi-task learning (multiple loss function optimization), feature extraction, evaluation, *etc.*, with this repo as an example, you can alternatively train and test any models on any datasets for the tasks of classification and recognition.

 ### Pre-requisites